OE ELECTRICS LIMITED STANDARD TERMS AND CONDITIONS OF SUPPLY (Download PDF)

 1.2 In these Conditions references to any statute or statutory provision shall unless the context requires otherwise include a reference to that statute or statutory provision as from time to time amended, consolidated, modified, extended, re-enacted or replaced.

-1.3 In these Conditions references to the masculine include the feminine and the neuter and to the singular include the plural and vice versa as the context admits or requires.
+1.3 In these Conditions references to the masculine include the feminine, and to the singular include the plural and vice versa as the context admits or requires.

 2.1 Subject to any variation under condition 2.3 the Contract will be on these Conditions to the exclusion of all other terms and conditions (including any terms and conditions which the Buyer purports to apply under any purchase order, confirmation of order, specification or other document).